About

 Ashraf has a PhD in Physics from Harvard, and an M.D. from the University of Massachusetts and studied Physics and Economics as an undergraduate at the University of Chicago.

-Sr. VP of Product and Operations
+VP of Finance and People Operations

 Rachel Larrenaga, J.D., Esq.